How to Fix the “Disk You Inserted Was Not Readable” Error

 launch disk utility

-Step 2.Once you have launched Disk Utility, select your external device and then click on First Aid.
+Step 2.Once you have launched Disk Utility, select your problematic storage device in the left pane and click on First Aid.

 selecting external hard drive in disk utility